verdaccio/verdaccio/CONTRIBUTING.md

 ```

 Commits types such as as `docs:`,`style:`,`refactor:`,`perf:`,`test:`
-and `chore:` are valid but have no effect on versioning. **It would be great
-if you use them.**
+and `chore:` are valid but have no effect on versioning. **It would be great if you use them.**

-Use `npm run commitmsg` to check your commit message format.
+All commits message are going to be validated when they are created using husky hooks.

 **PRs that do not follow the commit message guidelines will not be merged.**